On the effectiveness of the collapse in the Di\'osi-Penrose model

 {\it Introduction.} -- Quantum Mechanics (QM) and General Relativity (GR) are the two pillars of modern physics, the former governing the microscopic world and the latter the macroscopic one, with a significant overlap.
 Yet, a unified description is still missing and also experimentally we are essentially ignorant about the behaviour of gravity in the quantum domain.
 For example we still do not know what the gravitational field generated by a spatial superposition of matter is.

 The standard and by far most studied approach to unification consists in quantizing gravity \cite{dewitt1967quantum,DIOSI1984199,hooft1993dimensional,Rovelli1998loop,green2012superstring,bell2016quantum}.
 But, in spite of many important results, a comprehensive theory of Quantum Gravity is still missing.
-More recently, an alternative approach is slowly emerging, aiming at modifying the structure of QM in order to accommodate gravitational effects \cite{karolyhazy1966gravitation,ellis1984search,kafri2014classical,tilloy2016sourcing,bassi2017gravitational,oppenheim2023gravitationally,oppenheim2023postquantum}.
+More recently, an alternative approach is slowly emerging, aiming at modifying the structure of QM in order to accommodate gravitational effects \cite{karolyhazy1966gravitation,ellis1984search,kafri2014classical,tilloy2016sourcing,bassi2017gravitational,oppenheim2023gravitationally,oppenheim2023postquantum}, which predicts the existence of extra (space-time) fluctuations.
 This approach is also motivated by the desire of finding a solution to the well-known quantum measurement problem \cite{bell2004speakable}.

-One of the best examples of this line of research is provided by the Di\'osi-Penrose (DP) model \cite{diosi1987universal,diosi1989models,penrose1996,penrose2000,penrose2014gravitization}, which belongs to a wider class of so-called collapse models \cite{ghirardi1986,ghirardi1990markov,bassi2003dynamical,bassi2013,carlesso2022present}.
+One of the best examples of this line of research is provided by the Di\'osi-Penrose (DP) model \cite{diosi1987universal,diosi1989models,penrose1996,penrose2000,penrose2014gravitization} (see \cite{bahrami2014role,howl2019exploring,di2023linear,di2024experimental,D4CP02364A} for follow ups) and belongs to a wider class of so-called collapse models \cite{ghirardi1986,ghirardi1990markov,bassi2003dynamical,bassi2013,carlesso2022present}.
 The DP model predicts the existence of a spontaneous collapse related to gravity.
 As the mass of the quantum system increases and its associated gravitational field strengthens, the likelihood of spatial superposition of collapsing into well-localized states increases.
 As described below, the model is parametrized in terms of a length $R_0$, which smears the mass distribution of point particles.
 Equivalently, it can be seen as a high energy cutoff determining the strength of the collapse.

 The different dynamics of the DP model with respect to QM allows testing it, placing experimental bounds on $R_0$.
 Specifically, these will be lower bounds, since the smaller the value of $R_0$, the higher the cutoff and the stronger the collapse affecting the wave function.
 Several experiments have been considered: matter-wave interferometry \cite{torovs2018bounds}, neutron star heating \cite{tilloy2019neutron}, gravitational waves detector \cite{helou2017lisa}, heat leakage in experiments with ultralow temperature cryostats \cite{vinante2021gravity} and spontaneous emission of photons from bulk materials \cite{donadi2021underground,arnquist2022search}. {Currently, the strongest bound is $R_0\gtrsim 4\times 10^{-10}$\,m \cite{arnquist2022search}, which has excluded one version of the model.}